 Since its conception, (S)EIS has raised a whopping £15.9bn for startups.
 It has help fund some of the UK's most exciting start-ups and enables thousands of early starters to kickstart their business.
 A lot of individuals who sit in the higher income tax bracket may wish to invest via the SEIS or EIS schemes but simply do not have the time and network to be able to do so.
 As an alternative, investors can invest directly into SEIS and EIS Funds, that will manage their money and make them SEIS and EIS eligible.
-Interested in finding out more about RLC Ventures SEIS and EIS Funds?
-Click Here for more info.
+Read further on RLC Venture's SEIS and EIS Funds.

-If you're unsure even where to start... read our piece explaining what an EIS Fund is here.
+If you're unsure even where to start... read our piece explaining what an EIS Fund is.

 In order to be (S)EIS eligible as an investor, the government has released a list of criteria that you must meet in order to be eligible to invest.